patternfly/patternfly-elements-org/components/dropdown/index.md

 ## Attributes
 ### pfe-dropdown

-* `pfe-label` : This is an optional attribute string that you can provide to describe your dropdown, which appears in the dropdown toggle.
+* `label` : This is an optional attribute string that you can provide to describe your dropdown, which appears in the dropdown toggle.
 * `is_disabled` : This is an optional attribute that you can provide to disable your dropdown.
 Visually the dropdown will look disabled and mouse or keyboard events will have no impact on it.

 ### pfe-dropdown-item

-* `pfe-item-type` : This is an optional attribute string that you should provide to indicate the type of dropdown item.
+* `item-type` : This is an optional attribute string that you should provide to indicate the type of dropdown item.
 This drives the appropriate assignment of accessibility attributes for each type of item.

  - `link` : an HTML link
  - `action` : a button that triggers some sort of action